The Value Uncertainty Premium

 89 Pages Posted: 2 Jan 2019 Last revised: 29 Jul 2019

 Date Written: December 11, 2018

 This paper investigates whether the time-series volatility of book-to-market (BM), called value uncertainty (UNC), is priced in the cross-section of equity returns.
-A size-adjusted value-weighted factor with a long (short) position in high-UNC (low-UNC) stocks generates an annualized alpha of 6-8%.
-This value uncertainty premium is driven by outperformance of high-UNC firms, and is not explained by established risk factors or firm characteristics, such as price and earnings momentum, investment, profitability, or BM itself.
-UNC is correlated with macroeconomic fundamentals and predicts future market returns and market volatility.
-Results provide a rational asset-pricing explanation of the UNC premium.
+A size- adjusted value-weighted factor with a long (short) position in high-UNC (low-UNC) stocks generates an annualized alpha of 6-8%.
+This value uncertainty premium is driven by outperformance of high-UNC firms and is not explained by established risk factors or firm characteristics, such as price and earnings momentum, investment, profitability, or BM itself.
+At the aggregate level, UNC is correlated with macroeconomic fundamentals and predicts future market returns and market volatility.
+We provide a rational asset- pricing explanation of the uncovered UNC premium.

 Keywords: value stocks, book-to-market uncertainty, equity returns, asset pricing factors